Yours truly is starting the purge.

-It was Baldwin who caught the phrase but Gen Z threw it to the internet league so the baseball could go major
+It was Baldwin who caught the phrase, but Gen Z threw it to the internet league to take it major.

 I’m tired of hearing adults bully Gen Alpha kids addicted to their tablets